connorburtonn/Cyber-Security-Portfolio/04NetworkDesign.md

 # Network Design - Northbridge Ltd
 ## Overview:
 This project outlines the proposed network architecture for the organisations IT environment.
+The design aims to provide a secure, scalable and reliable environment that supports business operations while following cybersecurity best practices.

 This network will be developed throughout the portfolio as additional technologies and security controls are implemented.